ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3.4 support, adding Microsoft to the list of commercial Python redistributors for the first time.

-**August 2015**: At the Fedora community's annual Flock conference, Denise Dumas (Red Hat's VP of Platform Engineering), explicitly states that it is an engineering goal to include only Python 3 in the base operating system for the next major version of Red Hat Enterprise Linux (previously this had been implied by Red Hat's work on migrating Fedora and its infrastructure to Python 3, but not explicitly stated in a public venue)
+**August 2015**: At the Fedora community's annual Flock conference, Denise Dumas (Red Hat's VP of Platform Engineering), explicitly stated that it would be an engineering goal to include only Python 3 in the base operating system for the next major version of Red Hat Enterprise Linux (previously this had been implied by Red Hat's work on migrating Fedora and its infrastructure to Python 3, but not explicitly stated in a public venue)

 **September 2015**: Python 3.5 final was released, bringing native syntactic support for asynchronous coroutines and a matrix multiplication operator, as